Solar Bonus Scheme closure

 If you’re not sure you’re getting the best deal, compare your retailer’s offer to others at energymadeeasy.gov.au or talk to electricity retailers directly.

 Sign up to a new deal as soon as possible.
-If you don’t act you will be worse off from 1 January 2017.
+If you don’t act you will be worse off.

-Prepare for a higher electricity bill in the first quarter of 2017 – or in some cases your first bill in a long time.
+Prepare for higher electricity bills than you received while on the Scheme.
 See our tips on keeping your electricity use in check on our saving energy and water around the home factsheet.

 Why would my meter need to be changed?

-The feed-in tariff under the Solar Bonus Scheme is paid at 60 or 20 cents for the electricity your panels feed into the network.
+The feed-in tariff under the Scheme was paid at 60 or 20 cents for the electricity that your panels fed into the network.

-When the Scheme ends the feed-in tariff you'll receive will be significantly less than 60 or 20 cents and less than the amount you pay for the electricity you use from the network.
-To get the best value from your solar system you may need to make changes to your meter that will allow you to use the electricity your panels generate in your home and only feed into the network what you don’t use.
+Now that the Scheme has ended the feed-in tariff you received will be significantly less than 60 or 20 cents and less than what you pay for the electricity you use from the network.
+To get the best value from your solar system you may need to make changes to your meter that will allow you to use the electricity your panels generate in your home, so you only feed into the network electricity that you don’t use.

-Ask your retailer if you are unsure about what type of meter you have and whether you need to make any changes.
+If you're unsure about what type of meter you have, ask your retailer.
+They should also tell you if you need to make any changes.

 Why will my new feed-in tariff be so much lower?

-The feed-in tariff paid under the Scheme is subsidised by the government and electricity retailers to encourage customers to invest in solar energy, therefore it's higher than the real value of the electricity you generate.
+The feed-in tariff paid under the Scheme was subsidised by the government and electricity retailers to encourage customers to invest in solar energy, therefore it was higher than the real value of the electricity generated by your system.

 The amount you pay for electricity covers all of the costs associated with its supply, including: